A Pretentious Anime Review: Kiznaiver

 What's Kiznaiver About?

-Kiznaiver is the story of seven socially incompatible individuals who get abducted and forced into becoming a part of an experiment called the "Kizna System".
+Kiznaiver is the story of seven socially incompatible individuals who get abducted and forced into becoming a part of an experiment called the "Kizna System."
 The idea is that whenever one of the seven feels pain, the pain is evenly distributed between all of them rather than focused on a single individual.
 In an attempt to test their cooperation skills, the kidnappers put them through a series of obstacles which, as expected, causes them great turmoil.
-However, the viewer will slowly realize why this experiment came to be in the first place and it's likely the most interesting part of the series.
-Think about this: the reason why some people don't feel guilty when they do awful things to someone is likely because it doesn't hurt the attacker.
+However, the viewer will slowly realize why this experiment came to be in the first place and it's certainly the most interesting part of the series.
+Think about this: the reason why some people don't feel guilty when they do awful things to someone is probably because it doesn't hurt the attacker.
 If people started feeling the impact of their actions, what would happen?
 You wouldn't hurt someone if you'd feel the pain too, would you?
 These scientists were obsessed with this thought and believed that they could achieve world peace by forcing everyone to feel each others pain.
 Obviously, it's absolutely nuts and would never work, but it's still an interesting thought.

 A Story That Makes You Think?